erikwijmans/erikwijmans.github.io/content/home/about.md

 I received my PhD in computer science from the Georgia Institute of Technology in 2022.
 I was advised by [Irfan Essa][IS] and [Dhruv Batra][DB] and had the pleasure of working closely with
 [Devi Parikh][DP].
-My research interests are focused on reinforcement learning, scaling systems, and theirs applications toward the emergence of intelligence. and large-scale systems for robotic assistants.
+My research interests are focused on reinforcement learning, scaling systems, and their applications toward the emergence of intelligence.
-My work focuses on training agents in simulated worlds and transferring the skills learned to reality to overcome the challenges of real-world training (its slow, and expensive).
+My work focuses on training agents in simulated worlds and transferring the skills learned to reality.

 In the summer of 2020, I was an intern at Intel working with [Vladlen Koltun][VK].